 Magnetic Midnight is the brand to know when it comes to taking the bijoux a tête from formality to street - without sacrificing any of the pomp and frills.
 Outrageously extravagant in celestial jewels and adorned with intricate patterns and hand-crafted in bold silhouettes, a Magnetic Midnight piece doubles as objet d'art as well as it-girl accessory.
 It makes sense when you learn that Lucia spent time at Christies, the Musée des Arts Décoratifs and the Guggenheim.
 Captivated by cultural customs and ping-pong wedding dresses, Lucia's designs combine a love of tradition, costume and a penchant for OTT flair.

-Far from shy and demure, Magnetic Midnight creations have crowned the temples of style aficionados Noor Fares, Roya Sachs and Marina Zóbel de Ayala.
-Here the Paris-born, New York-based, Colombian designer talks us through her favourite pockets of Colombia in New York, the allure of costume, her go-to Parisian boutiques and finally how to pull off a headpiece with a confidence that’d make Blair Waldorf proud.
+Far from shy and demure, Magnetic Midnight creations have crowned the temples of style aficionados Noor Fares, Alix du Vernoy, Katrina Razon and Roya Sachs.
+Here the Paris-born, New York-based, Colombian designer talks us through her favourite pockets of Colombia in New York, the allure of costume, her go-to Parisian boutiques and finally how to pull off a headpiece with a confidence that'd make Blair Waldorf proud.

 Brand: Magnetic Midnight